jtlapp/node-cleanup/README.md

 });
 ```

-nodeCleanup() also ensures that ctrl-C is handled gracefully in contexts that already have exit handlers installed, such as Node Express.
+nodeCleanup() also ensures that *ctrl-C* is handled gracefully in contexts that already have exit handlers installed, such as Node Express.
 To receive just this benefit, the caller need not provide a cleanup handler.

-By default, `nodeCleanup()` writes `[ctrl-C]` to `stderr` when interrupted and `Uncaught exception...` to `stderr` when an uncaught exception occurs.
+By default, `nodeCleanup()` writes "[ctrl-C]" to `stderr` when interrupted and "Uncaught exception..." to `stderr` when an uncaught exception occurs.
 You may override either or both of these values in a second parameter:

 ```js
 var nodeCleanup = require('node-cleanup');